kasper573/yas/incubations/react-async-modal-hook/readme.md

 - This is useful when you want to spawn different components, or don't know what component to spawn until later.
 - Comes with the caveat that you cannot update default props once the component has been spawned

-#### useSpawnSustainer
+#### useModalSustainer

-A hook that is designed to be used from within a component you spawn with useInlineSpawner or usePredefinedSpawner.
+A hook that is designed to be used from within a component you spawn with useModal or useModals.
 Once used it will prevent the spawned component from being removed from the store, keeping it in the DOM.
 This is useful to allow animations to finish before removing the component.
 Once you no longer want to sustain the component, call the function returned from the hook.

-#### createImperative

-Produces the primitives in this list.
-Allows you to pass in a React component to customize how all spawned components should be rendered in the outlet.